-\begin{proof} The sequence of leaves from the lemma is the $\si_d$-orbit of $\ell$ in which consecutive images are concatenated and no two leaves are linked.
-If for some $i$ the leaf $\ol{\si^i_d(x)\si_d^{i+1}(x)}=\si^i_d(\ell)$ is critical then $\si^{i+1}_d(\ell)=\{\si_d^{i+1}(x)\}$ is a $\si_d$-fixed point, which proves the claim in this case.
-Assume now that $\ell$ is not (pre)critical.
-If $x$ is not (pre)periodic, then, by topological considerations, leaves $\si_d^n(\ell)$ must converge to a limit leaf (or point) $\n$.
-Clearly, $\n$ is $\si_d$-invariant.
-However $\si_d$ is expanding, which makes such convergence impossible, a contradiction. \end{proof}
+\begin{proof} The sequence of leaves from the lemma is the $\si_d$-orbit of $\ell$, in which consecutive images are concatenated and no two leaves are linked.
+If, for some $i$, the leaf $\ol{\si^i_d(x)\si_d^{i+1}(x)}=\si^i_d(\ell)$ is critical, then $\si^{i+1}_d(\ell)=\{\si_d^{i+1}(x)\}$ is a $\si_d$-fixed point, which proves the claim in this case.
+Assume now that the leaf $\ell$ is not (pre)critical.
+If the point $x$ is not (pre)periodic, then, by topological considerations, leaves $\si_d^n(\ell)$ must converge to a limit leaf or a limit point.
+Clearly, this limit set is $\si_d$-invariant.
+However, the map $\si_d$ is expanding, a contradiction. \end{proof}

 Lemma~\ref{l:concat} easily implies Lemma~\ref{l:conconv}.